ai-gorithm-js/AI-marathon/README.md

 Push the limits of gaming, or in this case upgrading a skill level by performing a sequential action at maximum efficiency.

+# Goals

+A purely mathematical approach to solve a solution 300%-3000%-30000% the rate of speed of human capacity, will be used in the programming projects to be followed with the actual implemention and realization of an intelligence created artificially.